souravsingh/llvm-talk/PITCHME.md

 #### What's Numba?

-- Numba is Python package for running Python and NumPy code faster.
+- Numba describes itself as a "NumPy aware dynamic Python compiler".
+- Created by Anaconda,Inc.
+- Optimizes NumPy arrays and mathematical operations using type inference.

 ---